 My expertise is in the fields of asset pricing and corporate finance.
 I have written a financial modeling book, which is described elsewhere on this page.
 I have also written several practitioner-oriented articles on valuation.
 My article "Understatement of the Valuation Impact of Future Stock-Based Compensation Grants: Implications from the Ancestry.com Opinion" appears in the Value Examiner.
-My articles "Why We Shouldn't Add a Size Premium to the CAPM Cost of Equity"" and "Estimating Debt Betas and Beta Unlevering Formulas" are available on NACVA's QuickRead.
+My articles "Why We Shouldn't Add a Size Premium to the CAPM Cost of Equity" and "Estimating Debt Betas and Beta Unlevering Formulas" appear on NACVA's QuickRead.

 Besides my writing, I have also held teaching appointments at DePaul University, the University of the Philippines, and Ateneo de Manila University, where I have taught courses in investments, investment management, corporate finance, and international finance.
 Recently, I have worked with DataCamp to develop applied finance courses.
 My bond valuation course is up and running and is described elsewhere on this page.
 We are currently in the process of developing an Equity Valuation course, which should be available in the next few months.